ivarrh/ivarrh.github.io/_pages/workshop.md

 </div>

   <div class="workshop-description">
-    <p>This workshop brings together <a href="#confirmed-speakers">eleven speakers</a> from philosophy, law, and cognitive science to explore the interplay between legal interpretation and moral reasoning.
+    <p>This workshop brings together <a href="#confirmed-speakers">12 speakers</a> from philosophy, law, and cognitive science to explore the interplay between legal interpretation and moral reasoning.
 Attendees can expect a dynamic <a href="#program">program</a> of talks, discussions, and collaborative sessions.</p>
   </div>
   <hr>
  <!-- Speakers -->